Enjoy an amazing ride on the Grossglockner High Alpine Road

 The opening hours of the Grossglockner High Alpine Road vary throughout the year due to weather and road conditions.
 The road is usually open from late April/early May to late October/early November.

 The Grossglockner High Alpine Road can be experienced with almost any kind of vehicle.
-You’ll see lots of cyclists and classic or sport cars, but a regular car, campervan or motorhome is perfectly capable of dealing with the many “Kehre” (sharp turns) and the steep mountain road.
+You’ll see lots of cyclists and classic or sports cars, but a regular car or people carrier or even a campervan or motorhome is perfectly capable of dealing with the many “Kehre” (sharp turns) and the steep mountain road.

 Tip: go for a traditional Wiener Schnitzel (baked, thin pieces of veal or pork in a golden crust of breadcrumbs and herbs) or try the Knödel (Austrian dumplings), which come with all kinds of fillings (even vegetarian).